InconceivableVizzini/recipe-book/eggs.md

-The recipe for breakfast
+The recipe for any meal

 * Crack open the eggs
-* mix eggs
+* beat eggs
 * cook!